qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 Forced endpoint encoding remained valuable in DM, so this is a discovery/local-optimum failure rather than an absent endpoint advantage.

+A predeclared two-seed, eight-cell credit screen found one promising but not yet successful intervention.
+Low initial encoding, a condition-centered retrospective reward baseline, and gradual DM-to-mixture training reached mean endpoint probability 0.7869 at epoch 100 (individual seeds 0.8593 and 0.7144).
+The matched direct-mixture cell reached zero.
+No cell passed both seeds, so the screen is not a positive full-task result; only the selected cell proceeds to the fixed 400-epoch budget.

 ## Diagnosis and scope

 Variable timing and missing observations are not the principal obstacle: DM-only